gvwilson/fiction/iffy/index.md

 Wales tied a quick loop.
 "Get this under your armpits!" he shouted, tossing it to the Marine.
-She pulled it over her head one-handed then slumped back into the water.
+She pulled it over her head one-handed and slumped back into the freezing water.

 Bracing one foot against the taffrail
 Wales looped the end of the rope around his back and handed it to Iffy.
 "Take up the slack.
 And *one*, and *two*."
-With each grunt he pulled in a meter of the bright yellow rope for Iffy to re-coil.
+With each grunt he hauled in a meter of bright yellow rope, lifting two hundred kilos of Marine and machinery as easily as Iffy would have picked up a sack of laundry.

 The Marine thumped against the *Guinevere*'s hull.
 "Hold on!"
 Wales said,